 What is project management software?

-Project management software allows you to quickly and efficiently check on your company’s workflow.
-As projects move along, the software allows users to make notes and suggestions on assignments within the system.
+Project management software can aid in your project resource management and allow you to quickly and efficiently check on your company’s workflow.
+As projects move along, the software lets users make notes and suggestions on assignments within the system.
 It can also send reminders to your team about upcoming deadlines or incomplete tasks.

-A project management system is used to track your team’s workflow and keep the lines of communication clear, accessible and open.
-It also comes in handy for assessing your team’s productivity.
-By tracking how much time users spend on a project or how many assignments they completed, you can determine who on your team is meeting or surpassing expectations and who is falling behind.
-In turn, this information will help you make the appropriate changes to your business.
+A project management system tracks your team’s workflow and keeps the lines of communication clear, accessible and open.
+It also comes in handy for assessing and boosting your team’s productivity.
+By tracking how much time users spend on a project or how many assignments they complete, you can determine who on your team is meeting or surpassing expectations and who is falling behind.
+In turn, this information can help you make appropriate changes to your business and staffing.

 Who uses project management software?

-Project management software is a useful tool for any business owner who is looking to improve organization at their company.
-However, it’s especially beneficial for businesses that employ remote and freelance workers.
-These kinds of teams are often connected and bombarded with shared files and spreadsheets, but task-management software streamlines communication by putting it in one place.
+Project management software is a useful solution for any type of business, ranging from marketing firms to construction companies, that is looking to improve internal organization.
+However, it’s especially beneficial for businesses that manage remote workers and hire independent contractors.
+These kinds of teams are often bombarded with shared files and spreadsheets, but project management solutions streamline communication by putting everything in one place.
 If you have freelance workers or remote employees, a project management system can help everyone collaborate and stay connected.

-Even if your company doesn’t have remote employees or freelance workers, project management software can still help your business by streamlining workflow.
+But even if your company doesn’t have remote staffers or freelancers, project management software can still help your business by streamlining workflow.
 The ability to see, in one place, which assignments are being worked on and how close each task is to completion gives business leaders better insight into how their team is performing.

-Key takeaway: Project management software is a great tool for businesses that employ remote workers, but any business can benefit from the streamlined communication that project management software provides.
+Project management software is a great tool for businesses that employ remote workers, but any company can benefit from the improved organization and streamlined communication that project management software facilitates.

-When you’re searching for the right project management system for your business, there are several factors to consider.
-Here are some features to look for:
+As you embark on choosing the right project management software for your business, there are several factors to consider, like capabilities, pricing and customer service.
+When it comes to functionality, here are some of the top project management system features to look for.

 Scheduling and task-management tools